+Choosing an Adobe plan can be a confusing process.
 To try and make things a bit clearer, we're going to break your licensing options down based on something you're more likely to know: which apps you need access to.
 Knowing whether you need the full Creative Cloud suite, can manage with a stripped down version or just need to update your PDF workflow will go a long way to help you find the right plan for you.

-You need to involve yourself in the VIP licensing program, which is the only one that can provide Creative Cloud Complete or Creative Cloud Single Apps.
-Called the 'Value Incentive Plan', this is a subscription model that gives you access to the software itself, any updates as soon as they are released, mobile apps, and an Admin Console for managing multiple licences.
+You need to involve yourself in the Value Incentive Plan (VIP) licensing programme, which provides both Creative Cloud Complete and Creative Cloud Single Apps.
+The VIP licensing programme is a subscription model that gives you access to the software itself, any updates as soon as they are released, mobile apps, and an Admin Console for managing multiple licences.

-Using VIP, you can purchase Creative Cloud for teams or Creative Cloud for enterprise.
+Through VIP, you can purchase Creative Cloud for teams or Creative Cloud for enterprise.

 Creative Cloud for enterprise is designed for larger deployments, and comes with extra management and security tools, which you can read about here.

 VIP offers three subscription term options – annual, extended and three year commit.
 The annual subscription is for 12 months paid upfront, so you’d renew annually.
 The extended subscription can be chosen when you sign up to VIP and allows you to pay upfront for up to three years for businesses, or four years for education and government.

 Finally, the three year commit option is available when you qualify for VIP Select, and means you pay a set price in return for maintaining your licence quantity over three years (commercial and government customers also get increased discounts).
 You achieve VIP Select status when you buy 10 or more licences (50 for education).
 As well as giving you the option to sign up for three year commit, it also gives you volume discounts on all purchases.